tkoecker/v4_hid_wrapper/README.md

 # HID Keyboard and Mouse wrapper for the Vampire 4

 The Vampire 4, in its current state, only supports a limited amount of USB Mice and Keyboards.
 This is a workaround to make more of them work with the V4.
+Also for already working devices that need to be unplugged and plugged in again in order to get recognized the adapter removes this requirement.

 It uses combination of a "Pro Micro" (3.3V / 8 MHz version) Arduino clone, and a "Mini USB Host Shield 2.0" board as an adapter in between the keyboard/mouse and the V4.